kindelia-archive/Kindelia/README.md

 ### Counting beta reductions

-As such, to feature functions in our language, we just need to assign a cost to beta reduction, right?
-Yes, but there is a problem: we can't count how many beta reductions an evaluation needs!
-To understand why, consider the following Python
+To include functions in Kindelia, we need to assign a cost to beta reduction.
+That sounds like an easy task, but there is a problem: how do we count how many beta reductions an expression takes?
+For example, consider the following Python
 functions: